takuomatsubara/Discrete-Fisher-Bayes/README.md

     """

-The second main class is "FDBayes" contined in Source/model.py, which is an inherited class of Posterior to perform inference by the Discrete Fisher Divergence Bayes posterior without access to a normalising constant of a probability model on any discrete space.
+The second main class is "FDBayes" contined in Source/model.py, which is an inherited class of Posterior.
+It performs inference by the Discrete Fisher Divergence Bayes posterior without access to a normalising constant of a probability model on any discrete space.
 The documentation is also provided in the source code.

     class FDBayes(Posterior):
     """A class that corresponds to the FDBayes posterior.